akondrahman/59115ASE/project/Report.md

 remain less than 200 for different iterations.
 The median value for UndetectedPassiveErrors remain less than 2 for different iterations of DE.
 ### Experiments

 Before explaining the results we first provide the experiment configurations.
-In the first experiment configuration that we label as Exp-1, we set deRunCount for 1, 10, 100, and 1000, and set ‘constFlagForBaseline’ as False.
+In the first experiment configuration that we label as Exp-1, we set deRunCount for 1, 10, 100, and 1000, and set _constFlagForBaseline_ as False.
 Please note that _deRunCount_ refrs to number fo iterations DE eill be running.
 Setting deRunCount to 1 will allow DE to run on the model for one iteration.
 In the same manner, setting deRunCount to 1000 will allow DE to run for 1000 iterations.
-Setting _constFlagForBaseline_ as False that enables the four auxiliaries ‘MultiplierSchedPressure’, ‘MultiplierWorkforce’, ‘ActiveErrorsRetiringFraction’, and ‘FractionEscapingErrors’ to set between any random number 0 & 1.
+Setting _constFlagForBaseline_ as False that enables the four auxiliaries _MultiplierSchedPressure_, _MultiplierWorkforce_, _ActiveErrorsRetiringFraction_, and _FractionEscapingErrors_ to set between any random number 0 & 1.
 This experiment was run 10 times to see if there is any noticeable difference for different iterations.

-In the second experiment configuration that we label as Exp-2, we set deRunCount for 1, 10, 100, and 1000, and set ‘constFlagForBaseline’ as False.
-Setting ‘constFlagForBaseline’ as False that enables the four auxiliaries ‘MultiplierSchedPressure’, ‘MultiplierWorkforce’, ‘ActiveErrorsRetiringFraction’, and ‘FractionEscapingErrors’ to use regression equations instead of any random number between 0 & 1.
+In the second experiment configuration that we label as Exp-2, we set deRunCount for 1, 10, 100, and 1000, and set _constFlagForBaseline_ as False.
+Setting constFlagForBaseline as False that enables the four auxiliaries MultiplierSchedPressure, MultiplierWorkforce, ActiveErrorsRetiringFraction, and FractionEscapingErrors to use regression equations instead of any random number between 0 & 1.

 ![scores](output/scores.png?raw=true=100x80)
 Figure 3: Median of Normalized Scores Obtained for Exp-1, and Exp-2.

-As we obeserve in Figure 2, with respect to normalized score, the median normalized scores are lower for Exp-1, than that for Exp-2.
+As we obeserve in Figure 3, with respect to normalized score, the median normalized scores are lower for Exp-1, than that for Exp-2.
 We do not observe a lot of variation with respect to the median of normalized values for Exp-1, and Exp-2 individually.
 We also observe the median of the normalized scores are different between the two experiemnts, and use of regression equations has an effect.

 ![time](output/time.png?raw=true=100x80)
 Figure 4: Median of Experiment Duration Obtained for Exp-1, and Exp-2.